sidtechnical/sidtechnical.github.io/_posts/2017-01-25-bib-management.md

-{
-	.tex sub, .latex sub, .latex sup {
-  text-transform: uppercase;
-}

-.tex sub, .latex sub {
-  vertical-align: -0.5ex;
-  margin-left: -0.1667em;
-  margin-right: -0.125em;
-}

-.tex, .latex, .tex sub, .latex sub {
-  font-size: 1em;
-}

-.latex sup {
-  font-size: 0.85em;
-  vertical-align: 0.15em;
-  margin-left: -0.36em;
-  margin-right: -0.15em;
-}
-}

 ---
 layout: post
-title: Bibilography management from multiple resources in <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span> using multibib package.
+title: Bibilography management from multiple resources in LaTeX using multibib package.
 categories:
   - blog
   - latex, writing
 published: true
 ---

-Eventhough <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span> is an amazing typesetting tools, some small tweaks might take more time than one can assume.
+Eventhough LaTeX is an amazing typesetting tools, some small tweaks might take more time than one can assume.
 However, everything is customizable according to our needs; and the credit definitely should go to the community which is actively contributing to the development.

 Recently, I ran across the problem of citing from mulitple bibilography sources and split the bibilography/references into different sections.
 Ideally, if there is just one ```.bib``` source, when you cite it using normal conventions, every citation would appear in one whole section.
 Initial web searches pointed me at the [multibib package](https://www.ctan.org/pkg/multibib?lang=en) and I thought it is a straighforward approach to just use that package and complie my .tex source.

 It turned out to be a really good learning experience for me.
-After several hours well spent in [Tex - Stack Exchange](http://tex.stackexchange.com/), I realized once again that "Every beautuiful thing in life has a price; So do <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span>".
+After several hours well spent in [Tex - Stack Exchange](http://tex.stackexchange.com/), I realized once again that "Every beautuiful thing in life has a price; So do LaTeX".
 This is why I decided to write this blog post.

 ## Problem statement

-For the sake of understanding what I am trying to achieve, here is the minimalistic problem statement without digging into the obvious background of <span class="latex">L<sup>a</sup>T<sub>e</sub>X</span>.
+For the sake of understanding what I am trying to achieve, here is the minimalistic problem statement without digging into the obvious background of LaTeX.

 * I have multiple bibilography files.
 * I want to display the bibilographies in different sections.